 Marketing automation in CRM also saves marketing and sales worker time, allowing them to focus on more complex and creative tasks and improving productivity.

 Common Marketing Automation Integrations

-Chatbots are becoming increasingly popular with marketers who want to provide rapid responses to common queries.
-Colm O' Searcoid of GetJenny, a chatbot service from LeadDesk, cites several case studies of brands that have benefited from their bots.
-Searcoid explains that chatbots can:
+Chatbots are becoming increasingly popular with marketers who want to provide rapid responses to common queries and improve the customer journey.
+Colm O' Searcoid of GetJenny, a chatbot service, cited several case studies of brands that have benefited from bots.

 - Generate and qualify leads

 - Provide self-service options for consumers

 - Reduce the impact of short-term surges in customer support requests

 Not all organizations will make use of the same features.
 Some businesses rely heavily on social media, while others use email or their own ticketing systems.
 Having access to metrics from those tools and the ability to streamline their use is what makes marketing automation so useful.

 In the past, integrating bots, designing forms and crafting landing pages was something only web developers could do.